Charles-J97/run-linux-with-riscv-emulators/README.md

 $ make newlib -j $(nproc)
 $ make linux -j $(nproc)
 ```
 The first `make newlib` aims to install the Newlib cross-compiler, the second `make linux` aims to install the linux cross-compiler.
-Now you can use this two cross-compiler.
-You can write a `HelloWorld.c` program in riscv folder and run:
+Now you can use these two riscv cross compiler.
+You can write a `HelloWorld.c` program in `riscv` folder and run:
 ```
 $ riscv64-unknown-elf-gcc -o hello HelloWorld.c
 or